drostron/slamdata-docs/source/developers-guide.rst

 **Snippet 1** should be placed within the HTML file's <HEAD>
 tags as it's a JavaScript snippet.
-This section of code can easily be inserted into individual HTML files, or you can save it to it's own JavaScript (.js) file to include in many documents.
+This section of code can easily be inserted into individual HTML files, or you can save it to its own JavaScript (.js) file to include in many documents.

 This snippet is generic and is typically the same regardless of what is being embedded - which makes it a great candidate to